 Poison Hotline

-If you suspect poisoning in your rat (or other pet), here are the phone numbers for the National Animal Poison Control Center at the College of Veterinary Medicine at the University of Illinois at Urbana-Champaign.
+If you suspect poisoning in your rat (or other pet), here is the phone number for the ASPCA Poison Control Center: 888-4ANI-HELP (426-4435).

-1-800-548-2423 You must have a credit card to use this number and you’ll be charged $45 per case.
-Both of these numbers are active 24 hours a day.
+You must have a credit card to use this number and you’ll be charged $65 per case.
+This number is active 24 hours a day.
 Be ready to provide:

 1. your name, address and phone number;